mdaxc6/databootcamp-final-project/README.md

 ## Link
-The completed project van be viewed here: [Review Categorizer](https://movie-review-categorizer.herokuapp.com/)
+The completed project can be viewed here: [Review Categorizer](https://movie-review-categorizer.herokuapp.com/)